Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Simulation

 First, and most importantly, our benchmark estimator shows excellent performance for all observation patterns.
 Our estimator has the smallest or at least a very similar small MSE compared to the other methods, as indicated by the bold numbers.
 Hence, we view our approach as a simple and reliable all-purpose estimator.
-In contrast, other estimators are designed for specific observation patterns and might not generalize well to other patterns.
 Our propensity-weighted estimator is very close to the benchmark estimator but performs slightly worse.
 This is in line with our theoretical result that propensity weighting is generally less efficient.

 In the case of missing at random conditional or unconditional on $S_i$, our methods have the smallest MSE. \cite{jin2020factor} also have a small MSE as long as the observation pattern does not depend on $S_i$ as their method is designed for missing uniformly at random.
-However, the MSE of \cite{bai2019matrix} explodes as their method requires fully observed rows and columns to estimate the factor model, and we can hardly find rows or columns with full observations in the case of missing at random.
+Missing at random violates the assumptions of \cite{bai2019matrix} and their estimator not applicable as there not sufficiently large blocks of fully observed entries.

-In the case of simultaneous treatment adoption, both our methods and \cite{bai2019matrix} have small MSE, while our methods perform better when the observation pattern depends on $S$. \cite{bai2019matrix} leverage the structure of the observation pattern and utilize all observed entries when the observation pattern does not depend on $S$, so as expected, their method has the smallest MSE.
-When the observation pattern depends on $S$, \cite{bai2019matrix} may not use all observed entries while our methods do, and therefore, our methods can be better.
-In the case of simultaneous treatment adoption, the assumptions in \cite{jin2020factor} are violated, so not surprisingly, their method performs worst.
+In the case of simultaneous treatment adoption, \cite{bai2019matrix} has the smallest MSE as their method is tailored to this case.
+Interestingly, our method as an all-purpose estimator is very close to \cite{bai2019matrix}.
+When the observation pattern depends on $S$, it can shrink the size of fully observed blocks, which increases the importance of using all observed entries resulting in the smallest MSE for our method.
+In the case of simultaneous treatment adoption, the assumptions in \cite{jin2020factor} are violated, which is reflected in the larger MSE.

-Our methods have, by far, the smallest MSE for the case of staggered treatment adoption that is prevalent in empirical applications \citep{athey2018design}.
-This holds when the observation pattern depends or does not depend on $S$.
+Our methods have the smallest MSE for the case of staggered treatment adoption that is prevalent in empirical applications \citep{athey2018design}.
+This holds whether the observation pattern depends or does not depend on $S$.
 In contrast to \cite{bai2019matrix}, we use all observed entries in the estimation, which provides a more efficient estimator.
-While the assumptions in \cite{jin2020factor} do not allow for a staggered treatment adoption pattern, and hence their confidence intervals might be incorrect, we can accommodate it in our general framework.
+Note that in this simulation example the fully observed blocks are very small, and hence, similar to the missing at random case, the assumptions in \cite{bai2019matrix} might not be satisfied.
+As the assumptions of \cite{jin2020factor} are violated, their imputation results in larger errors.